Tarski's theorem about choice

-In mathematics, Tarski's theorem, proved by Tarski (1924), states that in ZF the theorem "For every infinite set $A$, there is a bijective map between the sets $A$ and $A\times A$" implies the axiom of choice.
-The opposite direction was already known, thus the theorem and axiom of choice are equivalent.
+In mathematics, Tarski's theorem, proved by Tarski (1924), states that in ZF the statement "For every infinite set $A$, there is a bijective map between the sets $A$ and $A\times A$" implies the axiom of choice.
+The opposite direction was already known (provable via an explicit pairing function for any aleph number), thus the statement and axiom of choice are equivalent.

 Tarski told Mycielski (2006) that when he tried to publish the theorem in Comptes Rendus de l'Académie des Sciences de Paris, Fréchet and Lebesgue refused to present it.
 Fréchet wrote that an implication between two well known propositions is not a new result.
 Lebesgue wrote that an implication between two false propositions is of no interest.

 Proof

 The goal is to prove that the axiom of choice is implied by the statement "for every infinite set $A:$ $|A| = |A \times A|$".

 It is known that the well-ordering theorem is equivalent to the axiom of choice; thus it is enough to show that the statement implies that for every set $B$ there exists a well-order.